 4. Fed up?
 Get up!
 Of course the best option for avoiding the lunchroom is going out for lunch, whether that means to a restaurant with a trusted friend, the park, or simply walking and window shopping while you eat.
 Get some fresh air and a mental break from work.
 There’s certainly enough happening back at the office to keep you on your toes all day.

 On the job, your work persona should reflect professional, straightforward communications.
 The choice is yours, of course, to impart any personal information to others.
 By being wise about what you say, you are being conscious about how you want to be perceived in your organization.
-This also speaks volumes to your influence!
+And this also speaks volumes to your influence!